SAP-samples/btp-developer-guide-cap/documentation/flexible-programming/controller-extension.md

 :::details

-`Edit Flow` - Allows to override the lifecycle hooks of the Fiori Elements Object page base controller.
+`Edit Flow` - Allows to override the lifecycle hooks of the SAP Fiori elements Object page base controller.

-`onBeforeEdit` - We extend the before Edit hook to show a confirmation dialog before editing the incident details.
+`onBeforeEdit` - Allows you to extend the before Edit hook to show a confirmation dialog before editing the incident details.

-`onAfterSave` - We extend the after Save hook to show the title of the incident which is edit and saved.
+`onAfterSave` - Allows you to extend the after Save hook to show the title of the incident which is edited and saved.

-`onBeforeDiscard` - We extend the before Discard hook to show a confirmation dialog.
+`onBeforeDiscard` - Allows you to extend the before Discard hook to show a confirmation dialog.

-`Open Dialog` - To open the confirmation Dialog.
+`Open Dialog` - Allows you to open the confirmation dialog.

-`Close Dialog` - To close the dialog.
+`Close Dialog` - Allows you to close the dialog.

 :::